 CNC machining on its own is a powerful tool, but Swiss machining improves performance on many of the key metrics that our clients care about.
 The benefits of Swiss machining include:

 - Cost savings.
-A typical Swiss-style center can complete both milling and turning at the same time, incorporating multiple tools and axes of motion.
+A typical Swiss-style center can complete both milling and turning in a single setup, incorporating multiple tools and axes of motion.
 This minimizes labor costs as the machines require little intervention once set.

 - Precision.
 Swiss machining offers maximum precision with dimensional tolerances as low as ±0.0001 inches.
 This is a key benefit for industries that demand accuracy and repeatability above all else.

 - Speed.
-A Swiss center performs multiple tasks in a single pass, which drastically reduces cycle times and increases production volume.
+A Swiss center performs multiple operations in a single setup, which drastically reduces cycle times and increases production volume.
 Also, since Swiss centers can operate lights-out, we are able to produce components near-continuously, further reducing lead time.